The Bridge, 1963, Oil on Canvas, 48 1/4 in x 84 1/4 in

 Essay provided by Andrew Hottle © 2016-17

 A letter of authenticity will be issued for each work by Dr. Andrew D. Hottle.

 © Estate of Sylvia Sleigh

-For a complimentary digital catalog of The Sylvia Sleigh Endowment to Parity Productions please email us at TheParityStore@parityproductions.org
+For more information about The Sylvia Sleigh Endowment to Parity Productions, please email us at TheParityStore@parityproductions.org